Michael G. Stahl: Early life

-Michael Gerard Stahl was born on January 28, 1945, in Milliard Fillmore Hospital in Buffalo, NY.
+Michael Gerard Stahl was born on January 28, 1945, in Millard Fillmore Hospital in Buffalo, NY.
 In 1947, part of his family moved to Florida and settled in Bradenton.
 Michael attended Ballard Elementary School, Walker Junior High School and Manatee High School.
 He became very involved in music as a percussionist and, in his junior year, was a member of the high school marching and symphonic bands, the high school orchestra, the Manatee County Community Band, and The Junior West Coast Philharmonic.
 In addition, he learned to play trumpet, played in the pit orchestra for the senior class play and played the male lead in the junior class play.

 Military career

 Michael Stahl enlisted in the US Army on November 22, 1962, at the age of 17 in response to the Cuban Missile Crisis.
 Stahl was initially trained as a Parachute rigger and Arabic language translator/interpreter before being selected for US Special Forces Training.